-We’ve got lots of information on CPA exam application for US candidates and international candidates, but given the many questions on CPA education requirements over the years, here is an explanation detailing the process, and what to watch out for.
+It’s critical to know the CPA education requirements if you’re going after your CPA license.
+We have specific information on the CPA exam application for US candidates and international candidates.
+But given the many questions on CPA education and CPA continuing education requirements I’ve received over the years, it seems a review would be helpful.
+So, here is an explanation detailing the process and what to watch out for.

-You must have a US bachelor degree or equivalent.
-By equivalent it means 4 years of university degree, or a 3-year bachelor degree plus 1 or 2-year master’s degree in related field.
-Some state boards recognize post-secondary school courses (e.g. A Level or other types of post-secondary diplomas) as 1 year of higher education.
+First, you must have at least a US bachelor’s degree or the equivalent.
+By “equivalent,” boards of accountancy expect a 4-year university degree.
+Or, you might be able to substitute a 3-year bachelor degree plus a 1- or 2-year master’s degree in a related field.
+Some state boards recognize post-secondary school courses (for example, A Level or other types of post-secondary diplomas) as 1 year of higher education.

-3-year BCOM in combination with MCOM or other relevant master’s degree (e.g. accounting or taxation) is generally accepted.
+Readers often ask me about their BCOM or MCOM (bachelor’s or master’s of communication), which are fairly common degrees outside of the US.
+Generally speaking, a 3-year BCOM in combination with an MCOM or other relevant master’s degree (such as accounting or taxation) is usually accepted.
 But things get complicated if the degree programs don’t relate to each other.

-For example, one of my readers have a 3-year BCOM + 1 year of diploma program.
-Alaska State Board rejected her application based on the following:
+For example, one of my readers has a 3-year BCOM plus a diploma from a 1-year program, but not a true master’s degree.
+The Alaska State Board rejected her application based on the following:

 Bachelor’s degrees in the United States require completion of four years of progressively advanced study in a unified degree program.
 Therefore, it is not possible to consider that your one-year diploma program and three-year undergraduate program represent the equivalent of a completed degree program in the United States.